nikolayquadrat/lpb-ex-ome-presession/README.md

     --rerun-incomplete -n
 ```

+Yes, containers in the snakemake container is a choice.

 ### Under the hood
 #### Read processing and alignment
 Adapter and quality trimming was performed with fastp 0.23.4 using default Illumina-adapter detection.
 Trimmed reads were aligned to GRCh38 (with ALT contigs) using BWA-MEM2 v2.2.1 (rule r02a_bwamem2_align), with read-group tags injected for sample identification.
 Alignments were coordinate-sorted and indexed with samtools 1.19.
 PCR/optical duplicates were marked using GATK MarkDuplicatesSpark (GATK 4.5.0.0), which performs sorting and duplicate marking in a single Spark-parallelized pass.